Cake Batter Pancakes

 - Keep pancakes warm in an oven at 250 degrees F while you cook the remaining batter.

-More Fun Breakfasts
+More Fun Breakfast Ideas

 You also may like our sweet breakfast recipes page.